mrcavalcanti/mosaicoo/docs/sources/datasources/azuremonitor/_index.md

 ### Azure Resource Graph macros

-You can use Grafana macros when constructing a query.
+You can use Mosaicoo macros when constructing a query.
 Use the macros in the where clause of a query:

 - `$__timeFilter()` - Expands to
   `timestamp ≥ datetime(2018-06-05T18:09:58.907Z) and`
-  `timestamp ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the Grafana time picker.
+  `timestamp ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the Mosaicoo time picker.

 - `$__timeFilter(datetimeColumn)` - Expands to
   `datetimeColumn ≥ datetime(2018-06-05T18:09:58.907Z) and`
-  `datetimeColumn ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the Grafana time picker.
+  `datetimeColumn ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the Mosaicoo time picker.

-- `$__timeFrom()` - Returns the From datetime from the Grafana picker.
+- `$__timeFrom()` - Returns the From datetime from the Mosaicoo picker.
 Example: `datetime(2018-06-05T18:09:58.907Z)`.

-- `$__timeTo()` - Returns the To datetime from the Grafana picker.
+- `$__timeTo()` - Returns the To datetime from the Mosaicoo picker.
 Example: `datetime(2018-06-05T20:09:58.907Z)`.

 - `$__escapeMulti($myVar)` - Use with multi-value template variables that contain illegal characters.
 If `$myVar` has the two values as a string `'\\grafana-vm\Network(eth0)\Total','\\hello!'`, then it expands to: `@'\\grafana-vm\Network(eth0)\Total', @'\\hello!'`.
 If you are using single value variables, then there is no need for this macro, simply escape the variable inline instead - `@'\$myVar'`.